List of characters in mythology novels by Rick Riordan: Percy Jackson

-Perseus Jackson, commonly known as Percy Jackson, is a demigod, son of the mortal Sally Jackson and the Greek god of the sea, Poseidon.
-Percy lives on the Upper East Side of Manhattan but found his life uprooted upon discovering his true paternity.
+Perseus "Percy" Jackson is a demigod, son of Poseidon and the mortal Sally Jackson.
+Percy lives on the Upper East Side of Manhattan.
 He has black hair and sea-green eyes.
-He has inherited special abilities from Poseidon, which include the ability to control water, boats, and ships; create small hurricanes; breathe and see clearly underwater, and talk to horse-like creatures and most aquatic animals.
-He is also a gifted swordsman using his shape-shifting sword pen Anaklusmos (ancient Greek for "Riptide") for battle.
-The pen was created by Zoë Nightshade and, when uncapped, changes into a celestial bronze sword.
-If he loses it, it will always appear back in his pocket.
+He has inherited special abilities from Poseidon, which include the ability to control water, boats, and ships; create small hurricanes; breathe and see clearly underwater; and talk to horse-like creatures and most aquatic animals.
+He struggles in his mortal life, having ADHD and dyslexia.
+This made him at first the subject of bullying from his peers.
+Percy is the first-person narrator in the Percy Jackson & the Olympians and The Senior Year Adventures.

-Percy struggles significantly in his mortal life.
-He, like most demigods, was diagnosed with ADHD and dyslexia.
-This made him the subject of bullying from his peers.
-His mother was once married to Gabe Ugliano (Smelly Gabe), an abusive, gambling-addicted alcoholic whose repugnant mortal odor masked Percy's demigod scent, hiding him from monsters.
-At the end of The Lightning Thief, Sally turns Gabe into stone using Medusa's head.
-Later, she marries Paul Blofis, whom she genuinely loves.
-Sally is later revealed in The Hidden Oracle as to have been pregnant, later giving birth to Estelle.
-Percy begins dating Annabeth at the end of The Last Olympian.

-Percy is the first-person narrator in the Percy Jackson & the Olympians series and The Senior Year Adventures series.
+Percy is a gifted swordsman using his shape-shifting sword pen Riptide (Ancient Greek: "Anaklusmos") for battle.
+It always appears back in his pocket even if he loses it.
+He is currently dating Annabeth.

-In the films, Percy Jackson is portrayed by Logan Lerman.
+In the films, Percy is portrayed by Logan Lerman.
 In the musical, he is portrayed by Chris McCarrell.
 Walker Scobell portrays the role in the TV series, with Azriel Dalman playing a younger Percy in flashbacks.